 One year in the Coaching Parade in Liberty, Fred rode Kit and let Mrs. Ben Hasbrouck ride sidesaddle on Old Nell:

 I represented Rip Van Winkle.
-I was dressed in an old scarecrow suit I borrowed from a neighbor and for whiskers I shredded a piece of rope 1½ " thick and 12" long.
+I was dressed in an old scarecrow suit I borrowed from a neighbor and for whiskers I shredded a piece of rope one and a half inches thick and twelve inches long.
 I used some red dye on my cheeks, which was hard to remove.
 The prize was worth fifty cents.
 The judges was a man and a young woman.
 The young woman was offered a good steak supper at the new Liberty Hotel if she would give the prize to someone not an equestrian, so I lost out.
 A coaching parade was largely attended each summer for many years.
 One time, perhaps 1907, the Bengel family were blacked up like niggers eating watermelons on a hay ride.
 All four girls were in it.

 In 1904 the Gorton family expanded to include a son, Edwin Leslie.

 Daisy, Leslie at two months

 George Clark at two months one day, Ophelia Clark

 Ma Steenrod still lived with them and not one of her other nine children and step-children contributed a cent to her support.